 Proverbs speaks not only about receiving counsel, both good and bad forms, but it also looks at the other side of it—the benefits of being a godly counselor to others:

 “Deceit is in the heart of those who devise evil, but counselors of peace have joy.”
 (12:20)

 In this Proverb the bad counselor (previously developed in the aforementioned point) who is characterized by deception is counterpoised with the godly counselor who is in personal possession of joy; an inner joy for being a good counselor is his or her reward.
 What a blessing it is to possess an overflowing inner joy!

-Godly counseling is a major ingredient in disciple-making (Matt.
-28:19-20).
+Godly counseling is a major ingredient in disciple-making (Matthew 28:19–20).
 Disciple making is the very reason believers are left in this world after Christ has redeemed them.
 Those who give themselves to the spiritual maturation of another will find great joy in life (as do I!).
 States Luke 9:24, “For whoever wishes to save his life will lose it, but whoever loses his life for My sake, he is the one who will save it.”
 The irony of this passage is this: When believers give their lives away serving others for God’s Kingdom, they will possess the greatest life of all!
-They will possess great joy as they regard others as more important than yourselves (Philippians 2:3).
+They will possess great joy as they “regard one another as more important than yourselves” (Philippians 2:3).
 Work to counsel others to grow in Christ likeness, to seek biblically sensitive policy, to forsake the darkness of their old ways.
 What joy will result!